polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 [mlir_runtime_utils](https://github.com/tensorflow/mlir/blob/master/test/mlir-cpu-runner/mlir_runner_utils.cpp),
 and just wraps around bli_dgemm_haswell_asm_6x8.

-The alloc's above have alignments since the BLIS kernel uses 256-bit aligned loads on these buffers.
+The allocs above have alignments since the BLIS kernel uses 256-bit aligned loads on these buffers.
 So, this experimentation was done with additional support in the MLIR's std to llvm dialect conversion to use posix_memaligned allocations.
 We have these alignments set even for the pure MLIR generated code